ytgov/elcc-data-management/README.md

    You will now be able to do `dev xxx` instead ov `./bin/dev xxx`.

+### Boot the Application

-4. Create a `./api/.env.development` file with the following content:
+1. Create a `./api/.env.development` file with the following content:

    ```bash
    VUE_APP_FRONTEND_URL=http://localhost:8080